Shedding the Bits: Pushing the Boundaries of Quantization with Minifloats on FPGAs: Conclusion

 \section{Conclusion}

-In this study, we present a minifloat quantization approach for bit-widths below 8 bits.
-We conduct a thorough examination of the impact of various PTQ techniques on minifloats and integers with reduced precision spanning from 3 to 8 bits, for both weights and activations.
-Our research centers on assessing diverse trade-offs between accuracy and hardware resource utilization for ResNet-18, MobileNetV2, and ViT-B-32 models using the ImageNet dataset and two bespoke MAC designs implemented on an FPGA.
-Our experiments demonstrate the relevance of low-precision minifloat quantization, especially in terms of memory footprint at 4 bits or above, while conceding that integer quantization still dominates along the MAC resource utilization Pareto frontier.
+In this study, we present a minifloat quantization approach for bit-widths below 8~bits.
+We conduct a thorough examination of the impact of various PTQ techniques on minifloats and integers with reduced precision spanning from 3 to 8~bits, for both weights and activations.
+Our research centers on assessing trade-offs between accuracy and hardware resource utilization for ResNet-18, MobileNetV2, and ViT-B-32 models and two bespoke MAC designs implemented on an FPGA.
+Our experiments demonstrate the relevance of low-precision minifloat quantization, especially in terms of memory footprint at 4~bits or above, while conceding that integer quantization still dominates along the MAC resource utilization Pareto frontier.
+Our experiments primarily focus on vision models and assume a uniform choice of data formats for all weights and activations in a given model, which limits the design space of configurations that can be explored.
+We plan to address these limitations in our future work.